 - Grand Canyon (USA) – this giant is the most prominent natural landmark in the world according to Wondermondo.

 The whole city of Venice is a wonder.
 But Piazza San Marco in this city also is a wonder.
 And each structure around Piazza San Marco also is a wonder.
 It would be weird to classify them as a kind of “sub-wonders” to the wonder of Venice – Wondermondo lists them all as separate wonders.

 But there is also a different case.
-For example, Silver Springs (Florida) belong to the world’s most powerful springs.
+For example, Silver Springs (Florida) belongs to the world’s most powerful springs.
 But the spring flows out from a cave and in it are found bones of extinct animals.
 This spring has served also as a shrine.
-Is it one wonder or four separate wonders in one place – a) spring, b) cave, c) fossil find, and d) an ancient shrine?
-Author of Wondermondo considers that this is a single landmark because all four of its unique properties are closely linked and located in the same place.
+Is it one wonder or four separate wonders in one place – a) a spring, b) a cave, c) a fossil find, and d) an ancient shrine?
+The author of Wondermondo considers that this is a single landmark because all four of its unique properties are closely linked and located in the same place.

 Some of the most exciting wonders are even not visible: these are places of legends, such as stories about legendary animals or ghosts.
 For example, Lizard Man of Scape Ore Swamp (South Carolina in the USA) is an exciting legend but would you really like to meet this legendary creature in person?
 This wonder is bound to a place but there are no clear borders of this place.

 Nothing is forever – each of the wonders will perish.
 Over the last decades have been lost such well-known wonders as Azure Window (a natural arch in Malta) and the Senator – a giant cypress tree in Florida, USA as well as many other wonders.

 The locations of the Senator or Azure Window still are somewhat special thanks to thousands of images and memories.
 But – are wonders still there?